YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	return -1
     }

-Note that the :code:`errcode` is the definitive return from the call.
-The :code:`Error()` function accesses `$zstatus`_, which could potentially be altered by a subsequent call to YottaDB from another Goroutine, as a consequence of the race condition noted in the description of `$zstatus`_.
-For an application where the race condition can potentially occur, the `errstr`_ parameter provides access to the actual `$zstatus`_ for each call.
-Pass a :code:`nil` parameter for `errstr`_ where the text is not needed.

 In the documentation:

 - Error codes specific to each function are noted.
 However, common errors can also be returned.
-For example, while the `BufferT ValStr()`_ method can return INVSTRLEN, it can also return errors from the YottaDB engine, e.g., GVUNDEF.
+For example, while the `Go BufferT ValStr()`_ method can return INVSTRLEN, it can also return errors from the YottaDB engine, e.g., GVUNDEF.
 - An error name such as INVSTRLEN refers to the underlying error,